YangRui2015/RiC/README.md

 # RiC: Multi-objective Alignment of Foundation Models with Dynamic Preference Adjustment

-Code for the paper "Rewards-in-Context: Multi-objective Alignment of Foundation Models with Dynamic Preference Adjustment".
+Code for the ICML 2024 paper "Rewards-in-Context: Multi-objective Alignment of Foundation Models with Dynamic Preference Adjustment".
 This repo is based on [trl](https://github.com/huggingface/trl).

 ## 1. Installation